armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

 A _Grant_ has type, resource, and permission attributes.

 `type` has a single choice: `api`.

 `resource` has the following values:

 * `tenant`: When you use `tenant` as the `resource`, the Grant allows access to the tenant that you specify in the `roles.tenant` field.
 You use `tenant` when you define a [Tenant Admin role](#tenant-admin-role).
 * `deployment`: This resource allows the role to deploy using the CLI and manage deployments in the **Deployments** UI.
 If you omit `roles.tenant`, the role has this Grant across your organization.
 * `organization`: You use this resource when you need to create an Organization Admin role that maps to an SSO group.
-See [SSO support](#sso-support) for more on mapping SSO groups to RBAC roles.
+See [SSO groups and RBAC roles](#sso-groups-and-rbac-roles) for more on mapping SSO groups to RBAC roles.

 `permission` has one option: `full`.